Last Updated on July 17, 2024 by Hannah Stephenson

 This premium half-day tour takes you to two or three wine farms, which will be selected on the day.
 To be honest, they’re all gorgeous so I don’t think it matters too much which ones you end up visiting.

 The tour also includes an a la carte lunch (with wine, of course) at one of the wineries, and two tastings.
 You’ll also learn lots of history about both Constantia’s wine estates and the area more generally from your guide.
-It costs R3,380 (£147/$193) per person, so it’s not cheap but it’s a nice day out if you want a super classy and well-rounded wine farm experience.
+It costs R3,380 per person, so it’s not the cheapest but it’s definitely the most refined way to tour the wine farms.

 Can I stay in Constantia?